Gambling is essentially anything that starts with the phrase “I bet…”

 The easiest place to gamble is probably right in your neighborhood where you can buy a state lottery ticket or play in the weekly poker game at a friend’s house.
 Either place can take a big bite out of the family budget if you spend $200-$300 a week to get your fix.

-Gambling Common in U.S.
+Gambling Is Common in the U.S.